mauretto78/in-memory-list/README.md

 ## Assign an unique ID to your list

-Please note that you can set a unique ID for your list.
+Please note that you can set an unique ID for your list.
 If the ID is already taken, an Exception will be thrown.

 ```php
 use InMemoryList\Application\Client;